stackhpc/ansible-lustre/README.md

 These groups are then used to generate a configuration file for each node using the `ansible/lnet.conf.j2` template as part of the appropriate server/router/client role, and then imported to lustre.

+Note that ansible will enforce that ONLY the automatically-defined routes are present.

 Additional general information about how lnet routes work is provided under [Lustre networks](lustre-networks) below.

 ## Nodemaps